How AWS Global Accelerator works - AWS Global Accelerator

 The traffic dial limits the portion of traffic that an endpoint group accepts, expressed as a percentage of traffic directed to that endpoint group.
 For example, if you set the traffic dial for an endpoint group in us-east-1 to 50 (that is, 50%) and the accelerator directs 100 user requests to that endpoint group, only 50 requests are accepted by the group.
 The accelerator directs the remaining 50 requests to endpoint groups in other Regions.

-For more information, see Adjusting traffic flow with traffic dials.
+For more information, see Use traffic dials to adjust traffic flow to Regions.

 How weights work